Memories of Eaton Park

 Interviewer: Christine Wilson

-Interview with Chris Carpenter in November 2016.
-Chris grew up on South Park Avenue.
+Chris grew up on South Park Avenue in the 1970s.
 His parents Pat and Peter still live there.

 Chris used to ‘live’ in Eaton Park when he was growing up, spending evenings, weekends and school holidays playing there with friends and his cousin Jonathan, who lived next door.